-Hannah Freed-Thall is now Assistant Professor of French Literature, Thought, and Culture at NYU.
-Her first book Spoiled Distinctions: Aesthetics and the Ordinary in French Modernism (NY: Oxford, 2015) was awarded the MLA’s Aldo and Jeanne Scaglione Prize for French and Francophone Studies, and the Modernist Studies Association (MSA) Prize for a First Book.
-It was also a Choice Outstanding Academic Title.
-She had received the Perkins-Cotsen Post-Doctoral Fellowship in Humanistic Studies, 2011-2014, in the Princeton Society of Fellows in the Liberal Arts, Department of French and Italian.
+Hannah Freed-Thall is Associate Professor of French Literature, Thought, and Culture at NYU.
+She is the author of Spoiled Distinctions: Aesthetics and the Ordinary in French Modernism (Oxford UP, 2015), which was awarded the Aldo and Jeanne Scaglione Prize for French and Francophone Studies and the Modernist Studies Association Prize for a First Book.

 Seth Kimmel: Assistant Professor in the Department of Iberian and Latin American cultures at Columbia University.
 His first book Parables of Coercion: Conversion and Knowledge at the End of Islamic Spain(University of Chicago Press in 2015) won the 2017 Harry Levin Prize from the ACLA.
 He was a Postdoctoral Research Fellow at Stanford where he had an Andrew W. Mellon Fellowship for Scholars in the Humanities.

 Luis Ramos: Core faculty member in Liberal Studies at NYU; 3-year appointment renewable for five more years.